safetyinnovation/inspire-datamodel/SocialMedia/SocialMedia/doc/spec.md

 - `country`: Text.
 The identified country of the post

-- `createdBy`: The SocialMediaUser who created the post
+- `createdBy`: Relationship.
+The SocialMediaUser who created the post

 - `dateIssued`: The timestamp when the Social Media post was posted.
 Type: DateTime